Zumbahua

 Zumbahua is a town in Pujilí Canton, Cotopaxi Province, Ecuador.
 At the 2001 census, Zumbahua had a population of 11,895 (5,455 men and 6,440 women) living in 2,352 households.

-Zumbahua residents are predominantly Quichua, of the Panzaleo group.
+Zumbahua's residents are predominantly Quichua, of the Panzaleo group.

 The town has a colorful Saturday market.
-Houses in Zumbahua were traditionally chozas, but in recent years these have been replaced by cement and metal block houses.
+Houses in Zumbahua were traditionally chozos, but in recent years these have been replaced by cement and metal block houses.